b06b01073/Connext/readme.md

 ### Implementation
 In our implementaion, we combine the policy network and value network into one single network, just like what AlphaGo Zero did.
 While making decisions, Connext performs Monte Carlo tree search(MCTS) guided by the policy and value network without any rollout when the search reaches a leaf node.

-We use ResNet as the backbone(5 residual blocks in total), and the output from ResNet is sent to the policy network and value network respectively.
+We use ResNet as the backbone(5 residual blocks in total), and the output from ResNet is sent to the policy network and the value network respectively.

 ## How to run this project